Hifumi1337/Bounty-Hacker/README.md

 # Bounty Hacker

 # NOTE
-I now have a blog where I post all of my write-ups, updates, and interesting topics.
+I now have a blog where I post all of my writeups, updates, and interesting topics.

-You can find the URL for this writeup here: https://blog.hifumi1337.io/bounty-hacker-writeup/
+You can find the URL for this write-up here: https://blog.azazelm3dj3d.com/bounty-hacker-writeup/

 ## Disclaimer

-This writeup is for a room located on **TryHackMe**.
+This write-up is for a room located on **TryHackMe**.
 If you would like to attempt the room, please visit it [here](https://tryhackme.com/room/cowboyhacker).

 ## Description